Separating the bull from the facts when it comes to energy drinks.

 What you’re gulping

 When it comes to some energy drinks, it’s simply not known.
 But one thing is for sure: you’re getting a hearty dose of stimulants in each swig – sometimes up to nine times the amount of caffeine you’d get in a cup of joe.
-The jolt is different than the kind you get from nursing a coffee.
+The jolt is different than the kind you get from nursing a coffee or fit tea.
 An energy drink is ingested much faster, often in a (no pun intended) monster-size dose, which means you’ll feel the energizing effects faster.

 Guarana and Taurine: Guarana is another word for caffeine.
 One gram of this Brazilian cocoa is equal to 40 mg of caffeine.
 So, if you see this listed on the bottle, keep in mind that it’s in addition to the undisclosed amount of caffeine already in the drink.
 While the Mayo Clinic says that up to 3,000 mgs of supplemental Taurine a day is generally safe, keep in mind that no long-term studies have been done.